dthung99/Liver_tumor_segmentation_with_U_Net/README.md

     + Contrast: it is used to simulate the different in X-ray absorption.
 It has three parameters: **central_value**, **contrast_random_level**, and **brightness_random_level**.
 The pixel values transformation is defined as **new_pixel_value** = (**old_pixel_value**-**central_value**)\***contrast**+**brightness**+**central_value**.
 The contrast and brightness are sampled from a uniform distribution in \[-**contrast_random_level**, **contrast_random_level**], and \[-**brightness_random_level**, **brightness_random_level**].
 By choosing 20 random images and calculate their intensity mean and standard deviation, the **contrast_random_level** is calculate as the *standard deviation* of the *standard deviation*, and **brightness_random_level** is calculated as the *standard deviation* of the *mean*.

-- Loss function: due to extreme imbalance of data, I implemented and tested a few loss function: dice loss, dice loss with weights for each class, something similar to dice loss but I sum the dice coefficient of true positives with true negative and weight them with alpha and (1-alpha) respectively, focal loss, my custom loss combining the focal loss with dice loss
+- Loss function: due to extreme imbalance of data, I implemented and tested a few tricks with the loss function to handle the imbalance: dice loss, dice loss with weights for each class, something similar to dice loss but I sum the dice coefficient of true positives with true negative and weight them with alpha and (1-alpha) respectively, focal loss, my custom loss combining the focal loss with dice loss

     + How I know what loss is good: The training is really long, which is why I only used the loss function only on 1 sample.
 And see which one overfit the data better.
 I just crossed my finger to expect them to work that well on the big dataset.